AlexanderBich/homebrew-tap/README.md

 # homebrew-tap

-This is Clover Health's Homebrew Tap, which features formulas to help pin Postgres to 13.2 and Postgis to 3.1.1.
+This is a Homebrew Tap, which features formulas to help pin Postgres to 13.2 and Postgis to 3.1.1.

 Homebrew will pull in the latest version of formulas when they are upgraded,